Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 - $700

-It’s specifically aimed at people who have to handle lots of wordy documents and are tired of doing so on a laptop screen, LCD-based tablet, or small e-reader.
-Think scientists reviewing studies, lawyers going over case files, and so on.
+It’s specifically aimed at people who have to handle lots of wordy documents and are tired of doing so on a laptop screen, LCD-based tablet or small e-reader.
+Think scientists reviewing studies, lawyers going over case files and so on.

 reMarkable